 Primer can help paint better adhere to your home’s exterior.
-A primer like Zinsser Bulls Eye 1-2-3 can provide a good base coat for aluminum or vinyl siding, whether or not it’s previously been painted.
-Be sure to prime any areas that you have replaced with new wood or any exposed areas from scrapping off loose paint.
+A paint primer like Zinsser Bulls Eye 1-2-3 can provide a good base coat for aluminum or vinyl siding, whether or not it’s previously been painted.
+Be sure to prime any areas that you have replaced with new wood or any exposed areas after scraping off loose paint.

 What is the best outdoor temperature for exterior painting?